 While outer space is a fieldsite far from what some of our listeners will associate with anthropology, we hope you will join us on this journey to better understand what it means to be human beyond the planet on which we have evolved.

 William Lempert produced this episode of AnthroPod.
 Special thanks to Executive Producer Marios Falaris for valuable feedback, and to NASA for their vast sound library.

-AnthroPod features interviews with anthropologists about their work, current events, and their experiences in the field.
-To pitch your own episode ideas or to offer feedback, email us at email@example.com.
+AnthroPod features interviews with anthropologists about their work, experiences in the field, and current events.
+To pitch your own episode ideas or to offer feedback, email us at firstname.lastname@example.org.

 You can find AnthroPod at SoundCloud, subscribe to it on iTunes, or use our RSS feed.
 If you have any thoughts on this episode or on AnthroPod more broadly, please leave us a comment to the right or get in touch via Facebook and Twitter.